How much do we really want to listen to our teammates?

 Overall, there’s a core gameplay concept throughout the room that guides the entire experience; it demands clear communication between team members particularly when no single person can see all that they need to at a single time.
 Be ready to embrace that element so you can fully enjoy and appreciate A Knight to Escape for the ‘must-see’ experience it is.

 NOTE: I was not in top form when I played this game, which started at Silly O’Clock.
 I was exhausted.
-I gave up on playing it pretty early, preferring to saunter around in its jaw-dropping setting.
-Sue me, I had an awesome time.
-Still, I musn’t give it a “rating” — my teammates had to keep stepping over me, and they tell me I missed a lot.
-If you’re reading my half of this article, bear in mind, this is my reaction, but it’s not a well-informed review.
-I am not a morning person.
+I had an awesome time, but if you’re reading my half of this article, bear in mind, this is my reaction, it’s not a well-informed review, because I am not a morning person.

-The castle boasts an ingenious layout suggesting many passages and bowers.
+The castle’s ingenious layout suggests many passages and bowers.
 As I sat writing sonnets in the library, my teammates banged and clattered and shouted curses at me through the walls.
 “Why are you so useless?” someone yelled, and “I thought you’d leap into action once you were here?” while Paul wanted to know if I was trying to ruin his whole life or just that one day.
-The wonderful decor made it easy to ignore them, and I had a splendid time.
-I was living out a fantasy, not of puzzle-solving, but of wandering a castle and silently pretending to be British.
-I wished the game wasn’t going on so that I could enjoy my stroll through the mesmerizing set.
-Still, I couldn’t tell what kind of story I was in.
+The wonderful decor made it easy to ignore them, and I had a splendid time strolling through the mesmerizing set.
+But even when I was paying attention to the game, I couldn’t tell what kind of story I was in.
 It’s never quite an Errol Flynn-era swashbuckler, or a story of King Arthur… it never settles into PBS “historical fiction”, but it never intensifies into “sword & sorcery” either.
-In its best moments, it feels like a studio set in search of a script, or a pitch meeting trying to get off the ground.
+It’s like a studio set in search of a script, or a pitch meeting trying to get off the ground.

 Often, two players must each find one-half of a puzzle they’re meant to do together.
 Ideally, each of those halves would seem like a metaphor for the other, or at least like they belong together.
 These sometimes have superficial links, but they don’t run deep enough.
 Dan Suleski, a masterful game designer, has not yet found the dramatic context for this room’s most innovative quality: the two halves, and their relationship to each other.
 I think this owes as much to an unfinished premise as anything.